WQOM: History

 Alex Langer bought the WBIV license in 1995, and leased it to Great Commission Broadcasting, who returned it to the air February 6, 1997, as WJLT, a 1,000-watt daytime-only religious station operating from WKOX (now WXKS)'s tower in Framingham.
-In 1999, Langer changed the call letters to WMEX, and the station announced a format swap with what had been WRPT (now WSRO), once again adopting a talk format.
+In 1999, Langer changed the call letters to WMEX, and the station announced a format swap with WRPT (which took on the WJLT call sign), once again adopting a talk format.
 This took effect on-air January 24, 2000, accompanied by a power boost to 40,000 watts from Framingham.

 In 2001, Langer leased the station to asset manager Brad Bleidt, who changed the calls to WBIX and implemented a business talk format.
 Bleidt bought the station outright in 2003 for $13.8 million and poured most of his efforts into making WBIX a 24-hour operation once again.
 In 2004, WBIX began nighttime operations from its old site in Ashland, operating at 2,500 watts.

 However, soon after a party celebrating the launch of nighttime operations, Bleidt sent a taped confession to the Securities and Exchange Commission admitting that he had turned his asset management firm into a massive Ponzi scheme.
 He admitted to bilking his clients out of "tens of millions of dollars" since 1984.
 He also admitted to using part of the stolen money to buy WBIX.
 The scam would have lasted longer had a Greek Orthodox church not asked for the $1.5 million it had invested with him.
 Bleidt ultimately pleaded guilty to mail fraud and money laundering and was sentenced to 11 years in prison.

 Bleidt had planned to sell the station to real estate investor Chris Egan in 2004.
 However, after Bleidt's confession and arrest, all of his assets, including WBIX, were placed into receivership.
 The receiver asked Langer to take over day-to-day operations again.
 Langer bought the station outright in 2006.